furtherun/Introductory-Combinatorics-5ed/c2排列与组合ex.md

 ## EX39

 > There are 20 identical sticks lined up in a row occupying 20 distinct places as  follows:
 >
 > $$
 > \text{| | | | | | | | | | | | | | | | | | | | | | | | |}
 > $$
 >
 > Six of them are to be chosen.
 >
 > (a) How many choices are there?
 >
-> (b) How many choices are there if no two of the chosen sticks can be consecutive?
+> (b) How many choices are there if no two of the chosen sticks can be consecutive?
 >
 > (c) How many choices are there if there must be at least two sticks between  each pair of chosen sticks?